Gossip

 The inciting incident occurs at 11 minutes when Derrick proposes starting a rumor as a class project experiment: spreading the lie that Naomi and Beau had sex at a party when they were both drunk, even though nothing happened..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to The rumor escalates beyond their control when Naomi confronts Beau, and Beau is accused of rape.
+This illustrates the protagonist's commitment to The rumor escalates beyond their control when Naomi confronts Beau, and Beau is accused of rape.
 The harmless experiment becomes a criminal investigation, crossing into dangerous territory., moving from reaction to action.

 The Collapse moment at 67 minutes (74% through) represents the emotional nadir.
 Here, Travis is killed in a confrontation.
 The "whiff of death" is literal.
 The game has led to actual death, and the roommates' world completely collapses.
-Guilt and fear overwhelm them., shows the protagonist at their lowest point.
+Guilt and fear overwhelm them., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 72 minutes initiates the final act resolution at 80% of the runtime.
 Jones discovers the truth: Derrick orchestrated everything from the beginning, including using a real assault.
 The revelation that the entire situation was Derrick's elaborate revenge scheme, not a random experiment., demonstrating the transformation achieved throughout the journey.